Covert Blackhawk 21 LTE Review

 Cellular Setup Instructions

-The ONLY way to set up this camera is through Covert, do not contact Verizon to set up this camera.
+The ONLY way to set up this game trail camera is through Covert, do not contact Verizon to set up this camera.
 You CAN'T use an existing sim card you already have.
 Please, please, please follow the instructions that come with the camera or our own instructions below.

 If following simple instructions is your jam, you won't have problems setting this camera up.
 If you try to deviate from these steps, you will have problems.
 Here are the steps to get the camera setup properly: